Your browser does not support JavaScript!

 Skip to main content

-Directing Change Projects
+Directing Change Film Project

 The Orange County Department of Education (OCDE) will support middle and high school students to develop videos for the California Directing Change Program and Film Contest.
 This statewide contest encourages students to create 30 and 60 second films to raise awareness about mental health and promote suicide prevention in their school communities.